-- Each learning outcome is a statement that defines the expected goal of a curriculum in terms of demonstrable skills or knowledge that will be acquired by the candidate. - The key questions show professional learning related to each learning outcome.
+- Each learning outcome is a statement that defines the expected goal of a curriculum, in terms of demonstrable skills or knowledge that will be acquired by the candidate. - The key questions show professional learning related to each learning outcome.
 These questions will support the candidate as they explore the knowledge required to meet the learning outcome. - The assessment approach and evidence requirements explain how candidates can show that they have achieved the learning outcomes. - The assessment criteria are used by Cambridge International examiners in their judgements on the quality of the evidence presented.
 They specify what the candidate is expected to do in order to demonstrate that they have achieved a learning outcome.

-Module 1 Exploring learning and teaching
+Module 1 Exploring teaching and learning with digital technologies

-Unit 1 Understanding principles of learning and teaching
+Unit 1 Understanding the potential of digital technologies to support learning and teaching